cucapra/chazz/README.md

 There are a few global configuration options:

 * `--ami`: Pick a specific AMI ID to connect to or launch.
 * `-i`: A shorthand to pick an AMI from our built-in list.
-Use `-iN` to choose the `N`th image---for example, `chazz -i1 list` will show instances using the second image in our built-in list.
+Use the version name string.
+For example, `-i v0.4.2` will start and connect to instances using that version of the image.
 * `--key-pair`: Specify the name of the AWS key pair to attach to any new instances we create.
 * `--security-group`: The AWS security group to associate with new instances.
 You'll want to (manually) create a security group that allows SSH connections.